EpsilonSolutions/netscaler-command-reference/docs/network/interface/interface.md

 <b>lldpmode</b>
 Link Layer Discovery Protocol (LLDP) mode for an interface.
 The resultant LLDP mode of an interface depends on the LLDP mode configured at the global and the interface levels.

+<b>lrsetPriority</b>
+LRSET port priority, expressed as an integer ranging from 1 to 1024.
+The highest priority is 1.
+The NetScaler limits the number of interfaces in an LRSET to 8.
+Within a LRSET the highest LR Priority Interface is considered as the first candidate for the Active interface, if the interface is UP.

+<b>lrActiveIntf</b>
+LR set member interface state(active/inactive).

 <b>devno</b>

 <b>count</b>